SkylarSDev/Biphase-to-RSHW/README.md

 Somehow, in all the years I've stayed away from the fandom, this software is still a well-gatekept secret, and I've never truly been a fan of gatekeeping for no good reason.

+So now, this is free for all forever.
+Call it giving back to the community after all this time.

 ## Usage

 TBA